NVIDIA/NeMo/examples/multimodal/speech_llm/README.md

     ++model.data.validation_ds.names=$VAL_NAMES \
 ```

 You can also use tarred datasets for faster training by converting normal NeMo datasets to tarred datasets using this [script](https://github.com/NVIDIA/NeMo/blob/main/scripts/speech_recognition/convert_to_tarred_audio_dataset.py) and follow the same dataset setting as shown in the script.
+Also, `accumulate_grad_batches` is automatically set by the model based on `global_batch_size` and `micro_batch_size`, so there's no need to manually calculate and set `trainer.accumulate_grad_batches`.

 #### **Multi-task Training**